Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 An appliance is generally considered e-waste.
 You will need to contact your local council to determine whether they have recycling options for your old machine.
 Each country and council will have different recycling schemes available.
 If you are in Australia, you can also contact planet Ark www.planetark.org for recycling information, or consult our handy guide.

-Changing just one small aspect of your lifestyle can have a huge impact, especially where there are a million of us making the pledge!
+Changing just one small aspect of your lifestyle can have a huge impact, especially where there are a million of us are!

 READ THIS NEXT: 7 simple tips for minimalist living